Who is an architect? This individual designs buildings and, in many cases, supervise their construction.

 The interviewer wants to know what your attitude is towards this role.
 Talk about the mindset that an architect is supposed to have in this role.

 “To be successful in this role, one needs to have very positive attitudes towards the role.
 An architect should always think on purpose.
-One should always focus on solving complex issues, solve problems, and make difficult, accountable decisions to solve problems in this industry.
+One should always focus on solving complex issues and problems and making difficult, accountable decisions to solve problems in this industry.
 When solving these issues, there should be three considerations that one has to look into to do a good job.
-The three of the factors to consider are; space, time, and people.
+The three factors to consider are; space, time, and people.
 You have to think and put all these considerations into place when designing.”

 8. What Is The Biggest Challenge That You Foresee In This Job?